developer-portal/content/tech/languages/python/fastapi-installation.md

 a different operating system.

 Let's create a new project a virtual environment.
 Open the terminal.
-Then, create a new folder 'my_project', open it, and create a virtual environment called 'project_env' or whatever you like.
+Then, create a new folder 'my_project', enter it, and create a virtual environment called 'project_env'.

 ```bash
 $ mkdir my_project && cd my_project